binspector/binspector.github.io/source/_posts/2014-10-13-a-hairbrained-approach-to-security-testing.markdown

 }
 ```

 If you were testing an application that read a `pascal_t`, what kind of data would you feed it in an attempt to break it?
 One strategy might be to throw random data at the program: this is called _fuzzing_.
 Because reading `string` is dependent upon the value of `length`, it would follow that fuzzing `length` is more likely to surface vulnerabilities than fuzzing `string`.
-(If you think this problem is trivially easy, remember that the Heartbleed bug was this kind of exploitation.)
+This is a classic buffer overflow exploitation.

 Binspector knows a lot about a file being analyzed.
 As it turns out, the knowledge it collects makes this kind of intelligent fuzzing heuristic pretty straightforward to implement.